avhekkink/connect-4/README.md

 # Connect4
-Simple connect 4 game, task was a kata set on codewars.com
+Simple connect 4 game, task was a kata set on codewars.com.
+Coded in python.

 Good example exercise on using classes, objects and methods.